Priyanshu612/Data_Science/README.md

 Day_9(self).ipynb, Day_10(self_2).ipynb – Self-assigned or advanced versions of daily notebooks, used for independent practice or customized analysis.

 *Project-1 : This Project is performed for all the datascience realated tasks using b_depressed.csv dataset.*

-*Project-2 : This Project is performed for all the datascience realated tasks using Covid_daily_data.csv dataset * 🐍 Scripts
+*Project-2 : This Project is performed for all the datascience realated tasks using Covid_daily_data.csv dataset.*

+🐍 Scripts
 Priyanshu_QueryResult.py – Python script to process and analyze data programmatically.